Maltby, South Yorkshire: Maltby Colliery

 Sinking of the original shafts of Maltby Colliery began in 1907, as part of the development a large estate known as the "Model Village" was constructed as housing for the colliery workers.

 An explosion in the colliery occurred in 1923, resulting in 27 deaths.

 Maltby Main pit was the site of mass picketing during the '80's miners' strike, which lasted almost exactly a year from March 1984 to March 1985, and the pit was the last to return to work when the strike ended.

 Post nationalisation the pit was sold to RJB Mining (later known as UK Coal) in 1994, and later to Hargreaves Services in 2007.

 After encountering geological problems when trying to access a new coal seam, colliery owner Hargreaves announced that on health and safety grounds the mine would have to close.
 Maltby Colliery closed in March 2013, with a march held by former miners and residents of the town to mark the occasion.

-The Miners' Welfare Institute (locally known as the "Stute"), a working men's club for miners, closed in 2018.
+The Maltby Miners Welfare Club, a working men's club for miners, closed in 2018.
+The pub was locally known as the "Stute", after the Maltby Colliery Institute and Recreation Ground Scheme, the charity which has traditionally been responsible for the maintenance and upkeep of the pub's premises and the neighbouring sports field.
 There was a long-running campaign to reopen the Stute, until it was damaged by a large fire in April 2021, forcing the pub to close permanently.